Profile

 📦 Storage

-• Store any leftover panelle in an airtight container in the fridge for up to 2 days.
+• Store panelle in an airtight container in the fridge, where they’ll keep fresh for up to two days.

-• Reheat in an oven at 180°C for about 10 minutes before serving.
+• Reheat in a preheated oven at 180°C for about 10 minutes to restore their original crunch.

 🍷 Pairing